icon-project/icon-sdk-python/README.md

 ### Error Cases

-There are different types of error cases as below.
+There are different types of error cases as shown below.
 The exception is raised with the specific message.
 You can get more information about the exception from the message.

 - **KeyStoreException**
   - It is raised when making or loading a key store file.